tom2433/LiftTracker/README.md

 # Immediate Notes

+## 07-23

+on lift screen, show most recent sets as bar graph. potentially put a pie chart of lift distribution on expanded muscle group card.

 ## 07-22

 need on lift set in progress card for session in progress screen: average weight/reps for this lift given it's lift set number, muscle group set number, and session set number.